bedwards04/hoop-up/README.md

 - App will allow users to create an account
 - App will allow users to sign into their account
 - App will allow users to create, edit, and delete events
-- Users will be able to invite other users to events
-- App will display all upcoming events the user has created
+- App will display all created events for the user to see
 - App will display event info for each event (date, time, location, everyone who is attending, and type of event)

 ## User Experience